matthiask/django-imagefield/README.rst

 Development
 ===========

-django-imagefield uses both flake8 and isort to check for style violations.
-It is recommended to add the following git hook as an executable file at ``.git/hooks/pre-commit``:
+django-imagefield uses flake8 and black to keep the code clean and formatted.
+Run both using tox_:

 .. code-block:: bash

-    #!/bin/bash
-    set -ex
-    export PYTHONWARNINGS=ignore
     tox -e style

-The easiest way to build the documentation and run the test suite is using tox_:
+The easiest way to build the documentation and run the test suite is also by using tox_:

 .. code-block:: bash